tuura/fantasi/doc/README.md

   stat                           Print number of nodes of the network help                           Print help of the tool
 ```

+The Microblaze API contains lees functions.
+This is because the amount of local memory
+of the processor does not allow to use many functions of the C std library (such as the scanf).
+However, one can easily connect the Microblaze processor to an external DRAM memory in
+order to extend the API.

 **Examples**
 * By running `start`, you will compute the average shortest path of the networks with all the nodes